-- 1.1 About the SDK-100 on page 1-11.
+- 1.1 About the SDK-101 on page 1-10.

 - 1.2 Product deliverables on page 1-12.

 - 1.3 Compliance on page 1-13.

 - 1.4 Documentation on page 1-14.

-- 1.5 Product revisions on page 1-15.

-1.1 About the SDK-100
+1.1 About the SDK-101

-The SDK-100 provides a subsystem architecture, a reference platform, and a collection of IP products that can be used to create an IoT endpoint system.
-To provide this functionality, the SDK-100 product grants licensees to the following subsystem and component IP products:
+The SDK-101 provides a subsystem architecture, a reference platform, and a collection of IP products that can be used to create an IoT endpoint system.
+To provide this functionality, the SDK-101 product grants licenses to the following subsystem and component IP products:

-CoreLink SSE-050 Subsystem
+CoreLink SSE-050 Subsystem for Embedded

 The SSE-050 provides a starting point for a product in the Internet of Things (IoT) and embedded market segments.
-The SSE-050 provides a process and technology agnostic reference pre-integrated, validated, hardware and software subsystem for ARM Cortex-M3 processors that can be extended to provide an IoT endpoint system.
+The SSE-050 provides a process and technology agnostic reference, pre-integrated, validated, hardware and software subsystem for Arm Cortex-M3 processors that can be extended to provide an IoT endpoint system.